Rule 4747-1-11 | Renewal procedures.

 (1) Responsibility for renewing the trainee permit shall rest with the trainee and the trainee's supervisor or employer.
 Application for renewal of a trainee permit must be made to the board prior to the expiration date shown on the permit.

 (2) There shall be a thirty-day period immediately following the expiration date shown on the trainee permit in which that permit may be renewed, which period applies to the time in which an application for trainee permit renewal may be made once.
 It does not authorize a trainee whose permit has expired to engage in any way in the fitting and sale of hearing aids after the expiration date shown on his permit.
-If renewal is not effected within this thirty-day period, a new trainee permit must be obtained by submitting a new trainee permit application, a physician's statement, and the prescribed fee to the board.
+If renewal is not effected within this thirty-day period, the trainee shall submit a renewal application and statement attesting that the trainee has not engaged in the fitting and sale of hearing aids from the date of the expiration of the trainee permit to the present, and the prescribed fee to the board.
+The board shall not renew a trainee permit to an individual more than one time.

 (C) Continuing education hours

 (1) A licensee shall earn twenty hours of continuing education within the two-year licensure period immediately preceding the licensee's renewal application.
-One hour of continuing education is equal to sixty minutes of continuing education.
+One clock hour of continuing education is equal to sixty minutes of continuing education.
 Only actual hours of education activity shall be counted.
 Lunches, breaks and other interruptions of the education program shall not count toward the required hours.
+For a hearing aid fitter license, at least ten hours shall be specific to the measurement and testing of human hearing, the making of impressions for earmolds, or selecting and adapting of hearing aids.
 Continuing education clock hours must be acquired in subjects related to hearing aid fitting or audiology.

 (2) At least two of the twenty hours of continuing education shall relate to ethics.